 Ambassador Earl Anthony Wayne

-An accomplished diplomat and executive, Ambassador Wayne served in a wide variety of positions during his diplomatic career, including as U.S. Ambassador to Mexico and Argentina, Deputy Ambassador in Afghanistan, Assistant Secretary of State for Economic and Business Affairs, and Principal Deputy Assistant Secretary of State for Europe.
 “Tony” has successfully led complex organizations and teams in Washington and overseas, working to develop and implement policies involving countries around the world to solve problems and create opportunities across economic, political, security and public diplomacy issues.
 Wayne left the State Department as a Career Ambassador, the most senior U.S. diplomatic rank.

 Ambassador Wayne is currently engaged in a variety of activities.
 Wayne is a Distinguished Diplomat in Residence and a Professorial Lecturer at American University's School of International Service, teaching graduate and undergraduate courses related to diplomatic practice, among other topics.
-He serves Co-Chair of the Woodrow Wilson Center Mexico Institute Advisory Board and as a Public Policy Fellow.
+He served as Co-Chair of the Woodrow Wilson Center Mexico Institute Advisory Board and as a Public Policy Fellow until 2025.
+He is now co-chair of the board for the Mexico program which has been established at the Inter-American Dialogue.
 Wayne is also a non-resident senior adviser/fellow at the Center for Strategic and International Studies and at the Atlantic Council in Washington.
-Ambassador Wayne is on the Board of the Public Diplomacy Council of America and the Common Ground Committee.
+Ambassador Wayne is on the Board of the Public Diplomacy Council of America and is active on several committees.
 He served on the board of the American Academy of Diplomacy through 2023 and remains active.
 Wayne is member of other international affairs organizations, including the Council on Foreign Relations and the American College of National Security Leaders.
-He writes, speaks and consults on international topics including Mexico, North America, trade, Afghanistan, and trans-Atlantic Relations.
-He co-leads an informal group of former officials and experts that meets regularly on Afghanistan issues.

 Wayne’s most recent diplomatic posting was as United States Ambassador to Mexico from September 2011 through July 2015.
 He led a Mission of 2,700 employees representing 29 U.S. agencies, working to foster America’s relationship with a major partner on trade, investment, tourism, migration, law enforcement, and border security.
 During Wayne’s tenure, Mission Mexico’s accomplishments included establishing the U.S.-Mexico High Level Economic Dialogue, the Mexico-U.S. Entrepreneurship and Innovation Council, and new energy and environmental dialogues.
 The embassy also encouraged the creation of the U.S.-Mexico CEO Dialogue.
 Growing two-way trade, investment and tourism were priorities during Wayne’s tenure, as were enhancing cooperation on public security and people-to-people exchanges.

 Mission Mexico delivered over $1 billion dollars worth of capacity building support to Mexico’s law enforcement and justice systems and initiated over 90 new programs under the $2.5 billion Merida Initiative to support anti-crime reforms.
-Wayne and his team improved law enforcement, security, defense, border and consular cooperation through new bilateral coordination mechanisms and protocols.
+Wayne and team improved law enforcement, security, defense, border and consular cooperation through new bilateral coordination and protocols.

 From 2006 to 2009, Wayne was the United States Ambassador to Argentina.
 In Buenos Aires, Wayne promoted successfully U.S. commercial interests and helped increase trade and tourism.
 He and his team worked hard to improved U.S. image through vigorous public diplomacy, youth engagement and partnership with civil society with the goal of overcoming high levels of anti-Americanism.
 Wayne successfully managed government-to-government disagreements, while strengthening cooperation in fighting trafficking in persons, drug trafficking and terrorism.